Meet the Dogs

 I’d had a male dog for a couple of years now, and unless I was totally missing something here, this dog was also missing something.
 A peek under the belly showed I was right—“he” was most definitely a she!

-The fur under her belly was especially thick, so I was willing to give myself a bit of a pass for overlooking the obvious in my earlier brief visit with her.
-But now I felt sorry for the poor girl... the shelter was so full that they'd had more than one dog in each kennel, and she’d been in with the boys.
+The fur under her belly was especially thick, so I was willing to give myself a bit of a pass for overlooking the obvious in my earlier brief visit with her, but there was no mistaking her now... she was absolutely all girl.

 The next thing I realized was that since she already knew the name “Hawk,” I was going to have to come up with a girl’s name that sounded similar.